hrao-dev/Mission-to-Mars/README.md

   </ul>

 ## Step 2 - MongoDB and Flask Application
-MongoDB is used in conjunction with Flask templating to create a new HTML page that displays all of the information colllected above.
+MongoDB is used in conjunction with Flask templating to create a new HTML page that displays all of the information collected above.